deanpoulos/box-invert/README.md

 - [ ] Fix slider labels
 - [ ] Add rectangle indicator when making selections
 - [ ] Add ctrl-z
+- [ ] Add keyboard shorctut and pipe straight into application

 ## Background
 I use a system-wide dark gruvbox theme, and so I like all my applications to use a dark theme.
 This includes my note-taking application which compiles markdown using a custom stylesheet.
 This stylesheet is configured with gruvbox colours, and so notes look like this: